AWS CloudFormation Best Practices

 AWS::EC2::KeyPair::KeyName, which takes an

-creating the stack.
-AWS CloudFormation can quickly validate values for AWS-specific parameter types before
+the stack.
+AWS CloudFormation can quickly validate values for AWS-specific parameter types before creating

-more information, see Parameters.
+information, see Parameters.

 Use Parameter Constraints